Tier 2 Immigration (Skilled Worker and Intra-company Transfers) - Covid-19 FAQs

 - Yes, foreign nationals are eligible to be furloughed under the Government scheme.
-Tier 2 (General) migrants aren’t normally allowed to receive “public funds” but the government has confirmed that furlough payments made through the Coronavirus Job Retention Scheme (CJRS) don’t count as public funds.
+Tier 2 (General)/Skilled Worker migrants aren’t normally allowed to receive “public funds” but the government has confirmed that furlough payments made through the Coronavirus Job Retention Scheme (CJRS) don’t count as public funds.

 Can we reduce a sponsored worker’s pay?

 - If you have a sponsored worker on the UK company’s PAYE payroll, you may be able to temporarily reduce their salary to the lower of (1) 80% of their usual salary or (2) £2,500 per month provided that the salary reduction is part of a company-wide policy to avoid redundancies where all workers are treated the same.
 Note that the amount an employer can claim for is reducing.

 The reduction must be temporary - the individual’s salary would need to be increased to the level stated in their CoS after the COVID-19 measures come to an end.
 If a sponsored worker plans to make an Indefinite Leave to Remain (Settlement status) application soon, a salary reduction may affect their application.